sqiportinhsa/alphabet_sorting/README.md

-# alphabet_sorting
+# alphabet sorting
 This programm can sort strings from a file in alphabet order using merge sort algorithm.
+Sorting function is compatible with qsort from stdlib in arguments.
+Also there are two comparators for sorting in right-to-left and left-to-right order.

 Input:  txt file with text (only english letters and ancillary symbols)